 As I started to paint in the details, I felt the figure was already looking less dull.
 Why is that?
-I think it’s because the major areas of the figure that I had worked on (skin, cloth, leather) are all in the dark to mid sections of the value range.
+I think it’s because the major areas of the figure that I had worked on (skin, cloth, leather) are all in the dark to mid section of the value range.
 They are also fairly matte textures, so the range from highlights to shadows doesn’t include very many areas of light values.
 The trim is a lighter value, and so are the midtone and highlight colours of the non-metallic steel and gold areas.
 Those small pops of lighter value colours help keep your eye more engaged and moving around the figure.

 Although I was resolved to leave addressing most problems until the final touch up stage, that doesn’t mean I didn’t touch anything already painted.
 If I have paint on my palette that fits in with other areas of the figure, I’ll often add some glazes or do other touchups.
 During this phase of painting Tara, I added a bit more texture and highlighting to the leather, touched up the highlights on the face a little, and added some touches of brown to the rock she’s standing on.

 When I reached the point of feeling I was pretty much finished, I took a few quick photos and edited those the same way I would my final photos.
 I find it is helpful to check photos before I go to the final touch up stage.
-It usually saves time.
+It usually saves more time than it costs.
 There is almost always at least one thing that looks odd in the photos that I don’t notice looking at it in person, even wearing a magnifying visor.
 As another opportunity for you to exercise your artist’s eye, I’m going to share my final check stage photos here.
 I’m sharing at a decent size.
 In practice I actually look at the photos heavily magnified so I can see all the issues and goofs as well as possible.
-Though it is also important to look at them at a smaller size to get more of a sense of how the colours and values work on the figure as a whole.
-I do want to find the problems with details, but I don’t want to get lost in the details and miss the big picture!
+However, it is also very important to look at them at a much smaller size to get more of a sense of how the colours and values work on the figure as a whole.
+While I do want to find the problems with details, but I don’t want to get lost in the details and miss the big picture!